Jscherbe/frontend/scss/README.md

 - Should be written from the user's point of view
   - Use prefixes @see "Module Prefixes" in member names.
 This will avoid confusion about normal use case.
 For advanced user importing specific parts would already be familiar with this pattern.

+#### Workaround for syntax highlighting bug

+If the syntax highlighting isn't working properly after an example, add an empty line with `///` to workaround that bug

 ### Ideas

 - How to solve the inability to use standard vars (avoid with)